paulohenriquecosta3011/Api-Clube/README.md

 📄 Swagger Documentation:
 http://159.89.38.138:3001/api-docs
-# 🏛️ Club Management System – API Layer
+## 🏛️ Club Management System – API Layer

-## 🌍 Overview
+### 🌍 Overview

-This project is part of a **real-world club management system used in production**.
+This project is part of a **real-world enterprise club management system used in production**.

-It is composed of multiple integrated systems:
+It integrates multiple systems:

-- A **legacy desktop system built in Delphi**
+- 🖥️ Legacy desktop system built in Delphi (core business system)
-- A **modern REST API built with Node.js**
+- 🌐 Node.js REST API (integration layer)
-- A **portaria (gate/access control system)** responsible for physical entry validation
+- 🚪 Portaria system (physical access control)
-- A **frontend client built with React.js (PWA)** for member interaction
+- 📱 React.js frontend (PWA client for members)

-The system manages the entire club operation, including member administration, financial control, invitation management, and automated physical access control.
+This is not a CRUD project — it is a **full operational system used to manage real club access, members, and guest entry control**.
 ---

 ## 🧠 Real Business Context